f-banah/f-banah/README.md

 ### Hey everyone 👋 !

 It's Fathiya Banah.
 A moroccan data & computer science student.
-I am a 3rd-year data & computer science Student at The National Institute of Statistics and Applied Economics (INSEA) , who is passionate about Data Science :bar_chart:, Pythonic programming :snake:, and open source :octocat:.
+I am a 3rd-year data & computer science Student at The National Institute of Statistics and Applied Economics (INSEA) , who is passionate about Data Science :bar_chart:, Python :snake:, and open source :octocat:.
 I love to learn and contribute in any and every possible way.

 <!-- Actual text -->